CyanEngineer/PokemonRandomizer/README.md

 ### Linked list (history)?

 ### Other todos
+- Indeterminate issues
+  - Something with Politoed
+  - Something with Arbok
 - Burmy and Flabebe forms are further inside the JSON (perhaps cosmetic forms are placed in there??)
 - Same with Genesect and Xerneas (but I don't think PokéAPI has the different colors (the difference is minor anyways))
 - Same with Shellos and Gastrodon (they are missing "sea" too)
 - Same with Arceus and Silvally, and the types are only in pokemon_v2_pokemonformtypes (except for normal)
 - Figure out what to do with Alcremie forms
 - Handle missing images
+- Maybe Home sprite for form list?
+I should get something that pref has everything...
 - Correct some form names
   - Alola -> Alolan
   - Galar -> Galarian